 NASEO offers these pages to provide resources and tools to State Energy Offices to better understand and incorporate energy-environmental interactions in their work and advance opportunities for environmentally-favorable economic development in the energy sphere.

-The first two sections below focus on recognizing (1) energy efficiency as an effective means to reduce air pollution and greenhouse gas emissions and (2) carbon capture, utilization, and storage (CCUS) as an opportunity for new technologies and investment to advance climate-friendly industrial development.
+The sections below focus on recognizing (1) energy efficiency as an effective means to reduce air pollution and greenhouse gas emissions, (2) carbon capture, utilization, and storage (CCUS) as an opportunity for new technologies and investment to advance climate-friendly industrial development, and (3) hydrogen as offering potential pathways for decarbonizing the electricity system, hard-to-electrify industrial and heating applications, and heavy transportation.